Tristan Ridley has seen most of the world on a bike – now he’s tackling a new Utah route

 After finishing university in his home country of England, Ridley spent two years hitchhiking and working his way around Australia before buying a bike near the end of 2015.
 He spent three months cycling in New Zealand and then a year heading back to the UK from Papua New Guinea.
 Ridley quickly became enamored with this form of travel and kept at it, setting his sights on a long, meandering journey around the world.

 In the years since he began, Ridley has spun his lifestyle into a way to make a living.
-He partners with brands and creates content for Patreon, Youtube, Instagram, and his personal blog, where tens of thousands of followers track his journey.
+He partners with brands and creates content for Patreon, YouTube, Instagram, and his personal blog, where tens of thousands of followers track his journey.
 He spent most of 2024 cycling through British Columbia and Alberta before joining the Great Divide Mountain Bike Route and heading into the United States.
-The Great Divide follows the Continental Divide from Alberta all the way down to the border of the U.S. and Mexico, and is well-known as the route of the Tour Divide Race.
+The Great Divide follows the Continental Divide from Alberta all the way down to the border of the U.S. and Mexico and is well-known as the route of the Tour Divide Race.

 Ridley hopped off the Great Divide in Breckenridge to make his way west through Utah, with plans to head southwest toward Baja, Mexico, where another famous route lies.
 The Baja Divide spans more than 1,700 miles down the Baja California Peninsula, connecting the Pacific Ocean with the Sea of Cortez.
 The Great Divide and the Baja Divide are two of the most well-known bikepacking routes in North America, and Ridley is connecting the two.
-Part of that journey brings him right through Utah, where he’s designing a route that he hopes will give riders the chance to experience the famous biking around Canyonlands National Park.
+Part of that journey brings him right through Utah, where he’s designing a route that he hopes will allow riders to experience the famous biking around Canyonlands National Park.

 “The whole process of designing a route for other people is amazing,” Ridley said.
 “You need to really know a place pretty well, do a lot of planning and research and exploration, talking to locals, getting the scoop on what’s good and what’s not.”